 How do I determine what size and type of crate is appropriate for my pet?

 Our primary focus is on shipping pets, but we have shipped livestock, zoo and performance animals.
 We ship dogs and cats on a daily basis.
 We take care of the transportation needs of dogs, cats, rabbits, rats, birds, snakes, turtles and frogs.
 There is no pet we can’t help you get home.

 How much does it cost to ship a dog?

 There are so many factors that are involved in pricing an individual pet’s relocation that we will give you a specific estimate based on your circumstances.
-Domestic pet moves (within the United States) can cost as little as $700 for a small pet.
-International pet moves start around $1,500.
+Domestic pet moves (within the United States) start at $1000.
+International pet moves start around $2,000.
 Country requirements to import pets, flight availability and the size, weight and number of the pets determine the cost.

 How many countries do you work with?

 There are 196 countries in the world today and if the airlines fly pets there, the airport accepts live animals and there are no pet importation bans we can help you get your pet there.